hcli007/SNN_pipeline/README.md

 ```

 <a name="example"></a>
 Next, we will demonstrate how to construct the SNN for OSC (Oxidosqualene cyclase) in Brassicaceae species.
+The species in the dataset are referenced from the study on flanking genes in Brassicaceae by Liu et al.

+**Liu Z, Duran HGS, Harnvanichvech Y, Stephenson MJ, Schranz ME, Nelson D, Medema MH, Osbourn A. 2020.** Drivers of metabolic diversification: how dynamic genomic neighbourhoods generate new biosynthetic pathways in the Brassicaceae.
+New Phytologist **227**: 1109-1123.

 Example datasets and results can be obtained from the site`test_data/Brassicaceae`.

 Due to upload limitations, the PEP data in the example has been compressed using zip.
 Please decompress it before use by running`unzip your_path/Brassicaceae/*.zip`.

 First, construct the overall synteny network for the Brassicaceae species.